Ziack/Go2.AuthServices/README.md

 for claims translation is highly recommended).

 ## Stub Idp
 The solution also contains a stub (i.e. dummy) identity provider that can be used for testing.
-Download the solution, or use the instance that's provided for free at http://stubidp.kentor.se.
+Download the solution.

 ## Protocol Classes
 The protocol handling classes are available as a public API as well, making it possible to